Social Security

 Please note:

 New international students/scholars must first attend a scheduled check-in with OIS before applying for an SSN so OIS can activate/validate the SEVIS I-20 or DS-2019 record.
-After check-in OIS recommends the student or scholar to wait at least five days before applying for the SSN.
+After receiving confirmation that their SEVIS record has been activated/validated, OIS recommends the student or scholar to wait at least five days before applying for the SSN.
 OIS also recommends that new students/scholars wait 10 days after arrival to the U.S. before applying since the Social Security Administration must confirm the port-of-entry details posted by U.S. Customs and Border Protection at the port of entry (there is a delay of up to 10 days for that interface to occur).

 Step 1: